chaima740/SpaceX_Launches/README.md

-# SpaceX_Launches
+# SpaceX_Launches 🚀💲
-## Analysis and Prediction of SpaceX launches outcome
+## Analysis and Prediction of SpaceX launches outcome for cost forecasting

 <i> Objective: Forecasting the success of the next launch. </i>